 - Technology & Construction Bar Association

-- Legal 500 2018: leading junior for Construction and International Arbitration
+- Chambers Global 2019: leading junior for Construction

 “Excellent and technically very able.
 He is very personable and not afraid to roll up his sleeves and work as part of the wider legal team” … “Very responsive and very hard-working” … “He has an impressive intellect and is always very quick to grasp the detail on technical matters.
 His cross-examination is very effective.”

 “Provides that combination of skills that are key in a senior junior: clear strategy, concentration on what really matters, and strong delivery” … “One of the top junior barristers in the construction/arbitration field”

 “A clever and practical construction specialist who is concise, clear and very helpful.” … “Very thorough and commercially astute.
 A tenacious advocate.”

 “A confident advocate, who goes out of his way to achieve the best result for his clients.”